 Ladies Chapel, adjacent to Andre Hall, opened in 1979.
 Avondale renamed the building Ella Hughes Chapel in 2015.
 Ella (Evans) Hughes (1864-1962) was a school teacher who with husband Cassius Hughes, the first principal at Avondale in 1897, pioneered wholistic education.
 She valued higher education, earning a bachelor’s degree before many of her male colleagues.
 Ella headed the primary school on campus and served as the first trainer of teachers.
 As preceptress, she and her husband lived in the student residences.

 Avondale refurbished the Science Building in 1980 after Avondale School moved to its new Avondale Road campus.
-In 1985, the congregation of Avondale College Seventh-day Adventist Church, which had been meeting in College Hall and the Auditorium, met for the first time in its own building.
-Avondale College Seventh-day Adventist Church is now recognised as one of the most significant examples of modern architecture in the Hunter.
+In 1985, the congregation of Avondale University College Seventh-day Adventist Church, which had been meeting in College Hall and the Auditorium, met for the first time in its own building.
+Avondale University College Seventh-day Adventist Church is now recognised as one of the most significant examples of modern architecture in the Hunter.

 A new women’s residence, Ella Boyd Hall, replaced Preston Hall—now demolished—in 1990.
-Restored with Avondale College Foundation and New South Wales Heritage Council funding, Bethel Hall reopened on October 21, 1992.
+Restored with Avondale University College Foundation and New South Wales Heritage Council funding, Bethel Hall reopened on October 21, 1992.
 Renovations to College Hall, now classified by the National Trust, were completed in 1997.
 The Jeremic Wing extension of the Library opened in 1998.
 In 2002, the construction of a new and larger venue—the Chan Shun Auditorium—to replace the Auditorium was completed.
 The church was refurbished in 2006.